 10 Property Marketing Strategies for South Africa

-Real estate marketing strategies are the planned, repeatable approaches that agents and sellers use to build buyer reach, generate qualified enquiries, and position properties for sale in a competitive market.
+Property marketing strategies are the planned, repeatable approaches that agents and sellers use to build buyer reach, generate qualified enquiries, and position properties for sale in a competitive market.
 Unlike individual techniques, such as professional photography or a listing headline, strategies are broader frameworks that compound over time: a well-maintained email database, a consistent social media presence, or a local area authority built through content and community.
 The strongest campaigns combine both.

 Key takeaways